Special Interest Housing

 There are currently 7 special interest houses at RIT.
 Located on specific floors in the residence halls, "the primary objective of each SIH is to enhance academic and college life through social events, extracurricular projects, and other enriching activities"

-If you become a house member, you are expected to participate in meetings, floor activities, etc. The SIH's all set their own membership fees, but generally dues range from $45 to $105 per year.
+If you become a house member, you are expected to participate in floor meetings and activities.
+Each SIHs sets their own dues, but they generally range from $45 to $105 per year and can be charged directly to your RIT bill.

 "The first special-interest house on campus, provides a creative and productive atmosphere for its members.
 Open to all campus residents of any major, it is of particular interest to students enrolled in the School of Art, the School of Design, and the School for American Crafts.